This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-type_list is a simple type container, array_to_list is used to map the types in std::array back to type_list, and sort_list is the specific implementation of sorting.
-The process involves first mapping all types to a std::array, then sorting this array with std::ranges::sort, and finally mapping the sorted std::array back to type_list.
+type_list is a simple type container. array_to_list is used to map types from std::array back to type_list. sort_list is the specific implementation of sorting.
+The process is to first map all types into a std::array, then sort this array using std::ranges::sort, and finally map the sorted std::array back to type_list.

 using list = type_list<int, char, int, double, char, char, double>;